cmanche/487Project/README.md

 ### Improved Ball Physics:
 - Ball movement now accounts for top and bottom wall collisions.
-- Speed and trajectory of the ball dynamically adjusted after paddle collisions.
+- Trajectory of the ball dynamically adjusted after paddle collisions.
+  - Randomness with paddle impact controlled by switch 14 (3rd from leftmost)
 - Randomized initial serve direction upon game start.
+- Ball speed controlled by switches 1, 2, and 3 (assuming counting from right to left)
+  - Switch 1: Normal speed
+  - Switch 2: Faster speed
+  - Switch 3: Fastest speed

 ### Visual Adjustments:
 - Rendered both paddles and the ball using separate signals (bat1_on, bat2_on, ball_on).
 - Enhanced visuals with distinct colors for paddles, ball, and background.
+  - Switch 16: Flip ball and court colors
+  - Switch 15: Flip paddle colors

 Thank you